-Whilst the Commission is satisfied that Prime Products cooperated with the inquiry, sufficient data was not available to enable the Commission to determine export price and normal value for Prime Products and, therefore, the Commission was unable to determine a dumping margin.
+Whilst the Commissioner is satisfied that Prime Products cooperated with the inquiry for Thailand, sufficient data was not available to enable the Commission to determine export price and normal value for Prime Products and, therefore, the Commission was unable to determine a dumping margin.
 Refer to section 8.4 below for further details.

-Philippines
+The Philippines

-A response to the exporter questionnaire for consumer pineapple was received from one exporter from the Philippines, Dole Philippines Inc. (Dole).
-The Commission considers that Dole has cooperated with the inquiry.
+A response to the exporter questionnaire for consumer pineapple was received from one exporter from the Philippines, Dole Philippines.
+The Commission considers that Dole Philippines has cooperated with the inquiry for the Philippines.

-In May 2016, the Commission conducted an on-site verification of the information provided by Dole.
+In May 2016, the Commission conducted an on-site verification of the information provided by Dole Philippines.

-The Commission considers the information supplied by Dole to be reasonably complete, relevant and accurate and can be used for calculating a dumping margin.
+The Commissioner considers the information supplied by Dole Philippines to be reasonably complete, relevant and accurate and can be used for calculating a dumping margin.
 Refer to section 8.3 for further details.